Constraint equations for 3 + 1 vacuum Einstein equations with a translational space-like Killing field in the asymptotically flat case: Abstract

 \section{Abstract}

-We solve the constraint equations for a vacuum space-time with a $\mathbb{S}^1$ symmetry satisfying the vacuum Einstein equations.
-Vacuum Einstein equations with a $\mathbb{S}^1$ symmetry have been studied by Choquet-Bruhat and Moncrief in the compact case, and by Ashtekar, Bicak and Schmidt in the case where an additional spherical symmetry is added.
+We solve the Einstein constraint equations for a $3+1$ dimensional vacuum space-time with a space-like translational Killing field.
+The presence of a space-like translational Killing field allows for a reduction of the $3+1$ dimensional problem to a $2+1$ dimensional one.
+Vacuum Einstein equations with a space-like translational Killing field have been studied by Choquet-Bruhat and Moncrief in the compact case.
+In the case where an additional rotational symmetry is added, the problem has a long history (see \cite{beck}, \cite{asht}, \cite{chru}).
 In this paper we consider the asymptotically flat case.
 This corresponds to solving a nonlinear elliptic system on $\m R^2$.
 The main difficulty in that case is due to the delicate inversion of the Laplacian on $\m R^2$.
+In particular, we have to work in the non-constant mean curvature setting, which enforces us to consider the intricate coupling of the Einstein constraint equations.